g-niranjan/NHD-main/CONTRIBUTING.md

 ---

-We look forward to your contributions and thank you for your commitment to enhancing GenAI Test Suite.
+We look forward to your contributions and thank you for your commitment to enhancing Winograd.